nogibjj/Dz_Project1/README.md

 ```
 databricks clusters list --output JSON | jq
 ```

-## Query package
-This project contains a package [dblib](https://github.com/nogibjj/ids-706-project-1-chang/tree/main/dblib) that connects with and executes queries to the Databricks database.

 ## CLI interface
 This project uses ```click``` to build a CLI interface from which users can execute queries.
 Use the following command.